fabulous-dev/Fabulous/README.md

 Never write a ViewModel class again!
 Conquer the world with clean dynamic UIs!

-Fabulous allows you to combine the power of functional programming (F#) and the ultra-simple Model-View-Update architecture to build any kind of mobile and desktop applications with an expressive, dynamic and clean UI DSL.
+Fabulous allows you to combine the power of functional programming and the ultra-simple Model-View-Update architecture to build any kind of mobile and desktop applications with an expressive, dynamic and clean UI DSL.
 Go cross-platform with Fabulous for Xamarin.Forms and target iOS, Android, Mac, WPF and more!

 ## Documentation